sourcegraph/about/content/terms/privacy.md

 </span>

 Information we collect will be stored and processed in the United States in accordance with this Privacy Policy but we understand that users from other countries may have different expectations and rights with regard to their privacy.
-For all Website visitors and users and self-hosted Sourcegraph users, no matter their country of location, we will:
+For all website visitors and Services users, no matter their country of location, we will:

 - provide clear methods of unambiguous, informed consent when we do collect your personal information;
 - only collect the minimum amount of personal data necessary for the purpose it is collected for, unless you choose to provide us more;